minhhai1208/handLanguageClasstification/README.md

 ---

 ##  Features
- Classify 25 different hand gestures from images
+ 25 different hand gestures from images.
  **Data augmentation** to simulate variations in rotation, scale, and position, improving generalization
- Automatic **feature extraction** with CNN layers
+ - Automatic **feature extraction** with CNN layers
- Prevent overfitting using **dropout** and **batch normalization**
+ - Prevent overfitting using **dropout** and **batch normalization**
- Real-time evaluation on training and validation datasets
+ - Real-time evaluation on training and validation datasets

 ---